-After you have a baby, you might hear some people say that no-one has written an instruction manual for a baby!
-But after having three babies of my own, I truly believe The Wonder Weeks book comes as close as you’re going to get.
+After having three babies of my own, I believe The Wonder Weeks book is as close as you’re going to get.

 “For 35 years, we have been studying interactions between mothers and babies.
 We have documented — in objective observations, from personal records, and on videotape — the times at which mothers report their babies to be ‘difficult.’

 These difficult periods are usually accompanied by the three C’s: clinginess, crankiness, and crying.

 “We now know that they are the tell-tale signs of a period in which the child makes a major leap forward in his mental development,” say the book’s authors.

 Are The Wonder Weeks Accurate?

 Upon recommendation from mothers and professionals alike, I bought this book after my second baby was born.

 I was completely blown away at how accurate the book is.

 I loved learning about when to expect these fussy phases, the trademark behaviours a baby will display, and which skills they’re mastering while going through these leaps.